iridium-soda/spade_tools/libnss_filter/README.md

 And each node is marked by its `id` field uniquely and edge is marked by its `event id` uniquely.
 # TroubleShoot
 `KeyError: 'Process'`: No record included in the data you provided has the `'Process'` key.

+# TODO
+- target file libnss should be `"path":"/lib/x86_64-linux-gnu/libnss_files.so.2","subtype":"file"` only.
+Maybe another `syscall`?